Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Superradiant Scaling in Disordered Arrays

 In addition to auto- and cross-correlations for the two channels, we can introduce the photon-photon correlation function for the total emission,

 to quantify the total probability of emitting two successive photons into any direction.
 An initial value of $\tilde g^{(2)} (0,0)>1$ implies that the emission of the first photon enhances the emission probability of the second photon compared to two completely independent emission events.
 Consequently, the decay rate $\mathcal{R}$ initially increases as a function of time and reaches a maximum during the subsequent decay.
-The condition $\tilde g^{(2)} (0,0)>1$ has thus been proposed as a signature of superradiance~\cite{MassonNatComm2022}, and more recently used to conjecture the superradiant scaling $\mathcal{R}_{\star} \sim N^{\tilde{g}^{(2)}}$~\cite{HolzingerArxiv2025}, which is incompatible with our numerical and analytical results.
+The condition $\tilde g^{(2)} (0,0)>1$ has thus been proposed as a signature of superradiance~\cite{MassonNatComm2022}, and more recently used to conjecture the superradiant scaling $\mathcal{R}_{\star} \sim N^{\tilde{g}^{(2)}}$~\cite{HolzingerArxiv2025}.

 For our 1D atomic array, the disorder-averaged total correlation function at the initial time is given by

 and, for sufficiently large $N$, it approaches a value of $\tilde g^{(2)} (0,0) \geq 3/2$ for any level of disorder.
 Together with a full simulation of $\mathcal{R}$, this observation confirms the correspondence between photon bunching correlations at the initial stage and the existence of a true superradiant burst at a later time.
 However, our simulations of the maximal decay rate $\mathcal{R}_\star$ show that, beyond finite-size effects, there is no additional influence of the initial photon-photon correlations on the superradiant scaling relations and that $\mathcal{R}_\star\sim N^2$ and $t_{\star}\sim \log(N)/N$ are established independently of the value of $\tilde g^{(2)} (0,0)$.